 My heart breaks every time I see another one of these photo’s go up on Facebook/Instagram/Twitter.
 Despite warnings of the cruelty behind the attraction, many travellers are still turning a blind eye to get their Asian elephant experience.

 The truth is, these poor creatures are miserable.
-Naturally aggressive and very protective, there’s no way you were ever gonna get on an elephant’s back for a ride around in the wild.
-The only way to get them to let you do this; break them.
+Naturally aggressive and very protective, there’s no way you are ever going to get on an elephant’s back for a ride around in the wild.
+The only way to get them to let you do this?
+Break them.
 Literally break their soul.

 Working and performing elephants in Thailand are often poached from Myanmar (ex logging elephants are very popular).
 The ‘kraal’ or ‘training crush’ method of breaking the babies involves them being placed in a strong, large stall or cage.
 They are tied with ropes to keep the elephant from moving, including being unable to kick, raise or swing its head.
 Proponents argue that this allows the elephant to properly and safely learn the basic command “Still!” or “Quiet!”, and enable it to adapt to its new environment.